ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-3.md

 3. View Components - CRUD Edit and View Operations in the UI.
 4. UI Components - Building HTML/CSS Controls.
 5. View Components - CRUD List Operations in the UI.
-6. A walk through detailing how to add weather stations and weather station data to the application.

-This article looks in detail at building reusable CRUD presentation layer components, specifically Edit and View functionality - and using them in Server and WASM projects.
+This article looks in detail at building reusable CRUD presentation layer components, specifically Edit and View functionality.
 There are significant changes since the first release.

-I find it interesting that most programmers try and automate Edit And View forms by building a control line builder rather than boilerplating everything else.
+I find it interesting that most programmers try and automate Edit And View forms by building a control builder rather than boilerplating everything else.
 Most forms are unique to their record set.
 Certain fields can be grouped together and put on the same line.
 Text fields change in length depending on how many characters they need.
-Builders complicate linkages between the control, the dataclass instance and validation.
+Building a factory to handle this, plus the added complication of linkages between the control, the dataclass instance and validation, doesn't seem worth it.
+The configuration dataset becomes more complicated than the form it's trying to mimic.
 For those reasons there's no form builder here, just a set of libary UI component classes to standardise form building.

-## Sample Project, Code and Links
+## Sample Project, Code and

 The repository for the articles has moved to [CEC.Database Repository](https://github.com/ShaunCurtis/CEC.Database).
 You can use it as a template for developing your own applications.
 Previous repositories are obselete and will be removed.